Re-Elect Mark Grimm for Albany County Legislator

 Please Contribute!

-Since his first day in office, Mark Grimm put a laser focus on helping his constituents in any way he can.
+Since his first election, Mark Grimm put a laser focus on helping his constituents in any way he can.
 Mark

 * cut the county property tax rate every year in office